floledermann/stimsrv/README.md

 Main features:

-- Implemented in JavaScript, leveraging a modern, function-based programming style.
+- Implemented in JavaScript, leveraging a modern, function-based programming style and supporting seamless transition from server to client code.
+- Run distributed experiments with multiple devices fulfilling different roles, coordinated by a central server.
+- Central control of experiment state and unidirectional data flow for deterministic experiment behaviour even in complex settings.
+- Provides wrappers and utility functions that help develop new experiment tasks with very little code, allowing you to focus on the core functionality (e.g. rendering to canvas).
+- Follows the design principle of “Simple things should be simple, complex things should be possible.”
+(Alan Kay)

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the stimsrv experiment template (coming soon).